ing-bank/lion/docs/components/input-file/use-cases.md

 Boolean; setting to `true` allows file upload through drag and drop.

-### uploadOnFormSubmit
+### liveUpload

 Boolean;

-- Set to `true` when API calls for file upload needs to be done on form submit.
+- Set to `true` when API calls for file upload need to be done on file selection
-- Set to `false` when API calls for file upload needs to be done on file selection
+- Set to `false` when API calls for file upload need to be done on form submit
-- Default is `true`.
+- Default is `false`.

 ### uploadResponse